raphael-susewind/india-religion-politics/ROADMAP.md

 * Add 2014 Lok Sabha booth level results for more states (to the extent that it is halfway easily accessible)
 * Add namematching data from electoral rolls for 2014 across more states (about half of them done already)
+* Add candidate name, party and likely religion for 2014 in separate candidate tables
 * Add polling booth locality data for 2014 across India (from my GIS dataset, practically done)
 * Add MODIS 500m rural/urban classification for booth localities